2022–23 Central Michigan Chippewas men's basketball team

 The 2022–23 Central Michigan Chippewas men's basketball team represented Central Michigan University in the 2022–23 NCAA Division I men's basketball season.
-The Chippewas, led by second year head coach Tony Barbee, played their home games at McGuirk Arena in Mount Pleasant, Michigan as members of the Mid-American Conference.They finished 10–21 with a 5–13 MAC record.
+The Chippewas, led by second year head coach Tony Barbee, played their home games at McGuirk Arena in Mount Pleasant, Michigan as members of the Mid-American Conference.
+They finished 10–21 with a 5–13 MAC record.
 They finished tied for ninth in the MAC and failed to qualify for the MAC tournament.

 Previous season

-The Chippewas finished the finished the season 7–23, 6–12 in MAC play to finish in 8th place.
+The Chippewas finished the season 7–23, 6–12 in MAC play to finish in 8th place.
 They lost to Toledo in the first round of the MAC tournament.